insure logo

 Does your car’s model year affect insurance rates in Minnesota?

-In Minnesota, as in most states, your car’s model year can impact your insurance rate.
-For example, the average annual premium for a 2023 Honda Accord LX is $3,382, compared to $2,522 for the 2024 model.
+In Minnesota – as in many other states – a car’s model year can impact your insurance rates.
+For instance, the annual premium for a 2023 Honda Accord LX is around $3,382, while insuring the 2024 model costs $2,522.

 • Bodily injury liability per person and per accident